- IADT welcomes applications from all students with a disability. We strive to provide an inclusive education experience for all students.

 - Students are strongly advised to register as early in the academic year as possible, but are welcome to attend at any stage during their time in IADT.
 Early registration is advised in order to get the most benefit out of the supports on offer.
 In order to register, the student can make an appointment with a Disability Support Officer (see contact details).

 - They will be offered an appointment to meet with a Disability Support Officer at the next available slot.
 This is a free and confidential service.

 Disability Support Services

-- The Disability Support Service is located in the Carriglea Building, Room C008.
-As you enter the building, turn right and we are located in the last room on the right.
-We are next to the Student Services offices.
+- The Disability Support Service is located in the Carriglea Building, Room C002.
+As you enter the building, turn right and we are the first room on the right.

 How to get in touch

 - We run daily Drop-In sessions from 10am to 11am.
 You can call in during these times to request an appointment or ask a question.